Day 12, 01/02/15 – Airlie Beach

 Day 13, 01/03/15

-The captain and skipper of our sailboat were entertaining and well versed in weathering the waters from years and years of sailing.
-I forget their names now but I’m glad we were on board with them.
+The captain and skipper of our sailboat were entertaining and well versed in weathering the waters from years of sailing.
 On the first day out at sea, they dropped us off at Whitehaven beach to explore and relax for 2 hours.
 This beach was INSANE!
 Like, the most gorgeous, picturesque beach I have ever been to.
 Like, if I was rich, I would fly (and then sail, I presume) everyone I loved here for my wedding.

 I couldn’t believe how pretty it was except that, while we were there, it was raining – which obliviously put a damper on the experience.
-So, if you can imagine all of us sitting on this immaculate beach, in our sting suits (which are basically wet suits but made of lighter material), trying to take cover from the rain in a few bushes way up shore, eating Tim Tams and drinking beer (eventually deciding to go for a walk up and down the beach instead of just sitting and stewing in our own gorgeous misery).
-It is a pretty funny scene and one that I would repeat in a heartbeat.
+So, if you can imagine all of us sitting on this immaculate beach, in our sting suits (which are wet suits but made of lighter material to protect you from deadly jellyfish #nbd), trying to take cover from the rain in a few bushes way up shore, eating Tim Tams and drinking beer.
+Pretty comical!
+Eventually we decided to go for a walk up and down the beach instead of just sitting and stewing in our own gorgeous misery.

 Day 14, 01/04/15

-We woke up the next day to MUCH better weather and had breakfast on the deck with a nice side of annoying March flies.
-Not the best way to start the day… Luckily, we did some amazing snorkeling shortly after to make up for the aggravating little (but actually big, by fly standards….) flies.
+We woke up the next day to much better weather and had breakfast on the deck with a disappointing side of annoying March flies.
+Not the best way to start the day… Luckily, we did some amazing snorkeling shortly after in bathtub warm-water.
+MmmMmm..

 Our first snorkeling stop was the best.
 It was in this (safe-feeling) little cove with gorgeous coral and so.many.fish.
 I had never been snorkeling before but I really enjoyed the experience.
 And I only saw myself getting attacked by a shark (or an alligator as the skipper so nicely informed me that alligators are actually more dangerous than sharks) a handful of times.